by Mike Ratliff

 Philip, then asks Jesus to show them the Father.
 Then our Lord again emphasizes that to see Him is to see God.
 Jesus is God.
 The good works that Jesus did could only be done by God and should have been a sign to them of who He is.
 Again, Jesus Christ is God, the second person in the Trinity.

 Our Lord did not mean that those who believe in Him would do greater works in power than He did.
 What He did mean is that they will do more works because of their longer time in ministry than He had.
 Is Jesus telling them and us to focus on miracles here?
 No!
-The emphasis here is on the spiritual rather than physical miracles.
+The emphasis here is on obedience and humility.
 All who believe in Jesus and become Spirit-led will, because of their being Spirit-filled, do the great works of ministry that God will use to bring others into the Kingdom.

 Jesus Christ is the Way, and the Truth, and the Life.
 He did not come to show us how to be Kingdom citizens here on earth.
 He came to die for the sins of His people that they would be saved and fulfill the will of the Father in becoming part of His family as Christ’s brothers and sisters.
 When seeing the wreck of the visible Church it may discourage us.
 We must not let that draw us into despair.
 Instead, we need to seek the one who is the Way, and the Truth, and the Life and with eyes that see our future with Him in Heaven as He is glorified in us as we remain faithful in the fires of tribulation here.